-Norid (.no) requires all domain holders to be either registered in the Norwegian Central Coordinating Register for Legal Entities or in the National Population Register for individuals.
-The .no registry operator regularly checks that the legal entities that holds domain names still exist, according to the Central Coordinating Register for Legal Entities.
+Norid (.no) requires all domain holders to be either registered in the Norwegian Central Coordinating Register for Legal Entities or in the National Registry.
+The .no registry operator then regularly checks that the domain holders still exist, according to the Central Coordinating Register for Legal Entities.
 Domains held by legal entities that have been disbanded are automatically slated for removal.

-DK Hostmaster (.dk) requires Danish domain registrants to identify themselves using MitID, a login-solution used by Danish banks, government websites and other private companies.
+DK Hostmaster (.dk) requires Danish domain registrants to identify themselves using NemID, a login-solution used by Danish banks, government websites and other private companies.
 Foreign registrants are subject to a risk assessment, which will determine whether they receive a request to provide proof of identity before registration - high risk - or within 30 days after registration - low risk- (no risk customers are not requested to provide proof).
-If the domain holder cannot or does not provide proof of its identity, the domain name is suspended.
-DK Hostmaster has also introduced a contact form enabling users to report incorrect registrant data, following which the registry is under a legal obligation to further examine the case in order to ensure accurate data.
-See here and here.
+If the domain holder cannot or will not provide proof of their identity, the domain name is deleted.

-SIDN (.nl) considers fake webshops to be harmful to .nl's reputation as a strong and secure top-level domain.
-It has deployed an early detection system of domains used for fake webshops and looks into reports from victims of scams and information received from the National internet Fraud Report Desk.
-If the registration data of the domain names involved is fake, the registry is able to deactivate them.
+SIDN (.nl) considers fake webshops harmful to .nl's reputation as a strong and secure top-level domain.
+It is working on early detection systems of domains used for fake webshops and is looking into reports from victims of scams and information received from the National Internet Fraud Report Desk.
+If registration data of the domain names involved is fake, the registry is able to deactivate them.